 When it comes to seasonal allergies, there are multiple treatment options.
 Find one that works best for you.

-With the warmer summer weather and longer days spent outdoors can come pesky seasonal allergies.
+Whether it's warmer summer or cooler fall weather, pesky seasonal allergies often follow.
 Sneezing, itchy eyes and coughing hit children and adults alike.
 Finding a treatment method that works well can bring relief from these allergies — so you can get outside and enjoy the fresh air.

 What causes seasonal allergies